-Currently, we have over 30 students in our doctoral program.
-Six students enter each year and they consistently report experiencing a faculty and staff committed to their and our faculty and staff are committed to facilitating their success.
-I hope this Handbook provides you with most of the information you need regarding completion of your program and related policies and procedures, but if you have any questions that remain unanswered, please let me know.
+Currently, we have 29 active students in our doctoral program.
+Six students enter each year, and they consistently report experiencing a faculty and staff committed to their success and graduation.
+I hope this Handbook provides you with information pertaining to the steps that lead to successful completion of your program and the array of policies and procedures related to those steps, but if you have any questions that remain unanswered, please let me know.

-Sincerely, Walter LaMendola, PhD Professor and Director of the PhD Program
+Sincerely, Walter LaMendola, PhD Professor & Doctoral Program Director